 Description

-This Cherry Pineapple Dump Cake recipe is an easy 5 ingredient classic!
-Made with cherry pie filling, crushed pineapple and white cake mix, it’s a simple dessert recipe that hits all the right notes.
+This Cherry Pineapple Dump Cake recipe is made with cherry pie filling, crushed pineapple and yellow cake mix for an easy, delicious dessert!

 Ingredients